weiezhang/weiezhang.github.io/_pages/about.md

 ---

 ## News
-* Congratulations to my student Lipin Guo, who has been awarded an [ACM-W scholarship for research conference attendance](https://women.acm.org/acm-w-scholarship-for-attendance-of-research-conferences-program/).
+* Congratulations to Lipin Guo, who has been awarded an [ACM-W scholarship for research conference attendance](https://women.acm.org/acm-w-scholarship-for-attendance-of-research-conferences-program/).
 * ARC DP24 success.
 * FAME strategic internal funding success.
 * A journal paper is accepted by TKDE.